MohamedYasser97/udacity_item_catalog/README.md

 You can now use the app in your browser at `http://localhost:8000/`.

 ## JSON Endpoints
-This web app provides two types of JSON endpoints.
+This web app provides the following JSON endpoints.

+### `/catalog.json`
-`http://localhost:8000/catalog.json` will return 2 JSON entities, one that has data on all categories and the other has data on all of the items.
+This endpoint will return 2 JSON entities, one that has data of all categories and the other has data of all of the items.

+---

+### `/catalog/category/<category_name>.json`
-`http://localhost:8000/catalog/category/<category_name>.json` will return data on a specific category and all items that are related to this specific category.
+This endpoint will return data of a specific category and all items that are related to this specific category.

+---

+### `/catalog/item/<item_name>.json`
+This endpoint will return data of a single item along with its owner and parent category.

 ## FAQ